 The American College of Foot and Ankle Surgeons (ACFAS) calls for a renewed effort in diagnosing and treating pediatric foot conditions.
 Despite its complex anatomical structure, pediatric conditions of the foot are often misdiagnosed as issues of structural development that children will outgrow.
 The College's members advocate for education to help pediatricians, the primary care providers for children, diagnose and advise parents about the best way to manage foot problems.

-Childhood foot conditions and treatment guidelines are a key topic of discussion during the 73rd Annual Scientific Conference of ACFAS this week in Phoenix.
-At the conference, a panel of five expert foot and ankle surgeons will deliver expert commentary on when and how to treat common pediatric conditions, including painful heels (calcaneal apophysitis), bunions (hallux valgus) and flatfeet (pes planovalgus).
+Childhood foot conditions and treatment guidelines were a key topic of discussion during the 73rd Annual Scientific Conference of ACFAS in Phoenix.
+At the conference, a panel of five expert foot and ankle surgeons delivered expert commentary on when and how to treat common pediatric conditions, including painful heels (calcaneal apophysitis), bunions (hallux valgus) and flatfeet (pes planovalgus).

 Foot problems are common in children due to their high levels of physical activity, but it is easy for the signs and symptoms of underlying foot issues to go unnoticed because of children's resiliency.
 Common symptoms to look out for include ankles turning in more than usual, foot arch flattening, cramping and, in some cases, a drastic change in physical activity level or the lack of desire to play outside.